The Ant Bully (video game)

-The Ant Bully is a video game based on the movie of the same name.
-It was released on July 24, 2006 alongside the theatrical release of the movie.
-The story and actions of the game correspond to that of the movie.
+The Ant Bully is an action-adventure video game developed by Artificial Mind and Movement (now Behaviour Interactive) and published by Midway Games, based on the movie of the same name.
+It was released four days before the film on July 24, 2006 and later ported to the Wii that December.

 Gameplay

 The game is broken down into missions, though the game follows a linear design.
 The game is a traditional action-adventure game, with players able to use different weapons to clear a mission and advance to the next level.

 Plot

 Players control the protagonist, Lucas Nickle, as he is shrunk to a miniature size and forced to work in an ant colony.
 He goes on many adventures throughout his backyard.
 From the Cactus Garden, to the Spiders lair, Lucas must overcome the challenges and become an ant.
 Getting in his way is the local wasp hive and the Exterminator.
 After overcoming many challenges, Lucas eventually has a mano-a-mano showdown.
 Lucas first must shoot the Exterminators ear with the Dart bow and avoid his hands and poison.
 Next, Lucas must blind the Exterminator with the Larva silk squirter.
 Eventually, Lucas and the wasps drive the Exterminator away after stinging him in the butt.
-Afterwards, Lucas collects the last of the Fire crystals and returns to normal size in 2006.
+Afterwards, Lucas collects the last of the Fire crystals and returns to normal size, finishing the game.